donedgardo/blog/content/blog/top-down-alien-adventure-game-jam-experience.md

 no refactoring; let's figure things out first and worry about that when we need to worry about it.

 ### What would I do differently if I had to do it again?
 Next solo game jam, I would take Hiwiller's advice and define a game loop before trying things without focus.
-I would also change the no refactoring rule.
+Additionally, I would also change the no refactoring rule.
 Instead, I would be more flexible and refactor obtrusive code.

 ## Conclusion